Accusations of misconduct followed top gossip editor | Taiwan News

 The senior company executive recalled that when Howard made sexually inappropriate remarks to a group of interns in their 20s in the company's bullpen-style Los Angeles office space, he decided the company had to act.

-Howard was rehired by American Media and given a promotion to oversee all its newsrooms out of the company's New York offices.
+Howard returned to American Media the following month, after being rehired, this time working out of its New York offices, and was given a promotion to oversee all the company's newsrooms.

 Horwitz reported from Washington.